 How long to cook a spatchcocked chicken

 The cook time here is significantly less than if you were to grill or roast an entire chicken.
 A 4-5 lb chicken (before spatchcocking) will cook in 35-45 minutes over indirect heat on a grill.
+Chicken is safe to eat when an internal temperature of 165 F is reached.

 If you make this Grilled Spatchcocked Chicken, please let me know by leaving a rating and review below!